 Mpox Outbreak

 In 2023, the DRC began experiencing an unprecedented outbreak of clade I mpox.
 DRC is reporting the largest annual number of suspected clade I mpox cases ever recorded, due to multiple concurrent outbreaks in all the country's 26 provinces.
-Since 2023, DRC has reported almost 30,000 cases of clade I mpox, and more than 1,100 deaths.
+In 2024, the Government of DRC has reported over 30,000 suspected cases of clade I mpox and more than 900 suspected deaths.
 In addition to DRC, several other central and east African countries - including Central African Republic, Republic of the Congo, Burundi, Rwanda, Kenya, and Uganda - have reported clade I mpox cases in 2024.
 For some of these countries, mpox is not known to be endemic.

 USAID Contributions